zboris12/zgapdfsigner/README.md

 PS: __ZGA__ is the abbreviation of my father's name.
 And I use this name to hope the merits from this application will be dedicated to my parents.

+## Main features

+* Sign a pdf with an invisible pkcs#7 signature.
+* Sign a pdf with a visible pkcs#7 signature by drawing an image.
+* Sign a pdf with a timestamp from TSA(Time Stamp Authority).
+(Only in Google Apps Script)
+* Set password protection to a pdf.
+Supported algorithms:
+  * 40bit RC4 Encryption
+  * 128bit RC4 Encryption
+  * 128bit AES Encryption
+  * 256bit AES Encryption
+* Set public-key certificate protection to a pdf.
+  Supported algorithms are same as the password protection.

 ## About signing with TSA

-This tool supports signing with a timestamp from TSA(Time Stamp Authority), but because of the CORS security restrictions in web browser, this function can only be used in Google Apps Script.
+Because of the CORS security restrictions in web browser, signing with a timestamp from TSA can only be used in Google Apps Script.

-And because node-forge hasn't supported unauthenticated attributes in pkcs7 yet, so when use this function, [the edited version](https://github.com/zboris12/zgapdfsigner/releases/download/1.2.0/forge.min.edited.js) needs to be imported.
+And because [node-forge](https://github.com/digitalbazaar/forge) hasn't supported unauthenticated attributes in pkcs#7 yet, so when use this function, [the edited version](https://github.com/zboris12/zgapdfsigner/releases/download/1.2.0/forge.min.edited.js) needs to be imported.

 ## The Dependencies